edgio-docs/edgio-docs/src/guides/v7/security/bot_rules.md

             </Callout>

         -   It must check whether the user agent allows JavaScript using a `<noscript>` tag.
 Your custom HTML must display an error message if it has been disabled.
-        -   It must check whether the user agent allows third-party cookies.
-Your custom HTML must display an error message if they have been disabled.
+        -   If your scripts sets third-party cookies, then your custom HTML must display an error message if they have been disabled.

         <Callout type="info">